DayoOliyide/tag-counter/README.md

 return the the top 10 Tags, across all processed uploads, as a response.

 ## 7) Stateless
 The server shouldn't hold on to state anywhere.
-Not during the processing of each upload or across all uploads.
+No Global state across all uploads, no state during the processing of each upload.

+**This is the main challenge** *Aim for as much statelessnes as possible*

 ## 8) Limitation on 3rd Party Libraries
 The actual processing of the uploads and the collecting of the top 10